-Keen Independent analyzed the availability of MBE/WBEs and other firms to perform City contracts and subcontracts based on a survey of companies in Minnesota.
-MBE/WBEs were about 35 percent of firms indicating qualifications and interest in public sector contracts and subcontracts.
-Through a contract-by-contract analysis of firms able to work in the Twin Cities and available to perform specific types and sizes of City contracts and subcontracts, Keen Independent determined that 18 percent of City contract dollars might go to MBE/WBEs if there were a level playing field.
-The City's utilization of MBE/WBEs (6%) was substantially below the 18 percent that might be expected from the availability analysis.
+Keen Independent analyzed the availability of MBE/WBEs and other firms to perform Met Council contracts and subcontracts based on a survey of companies in the state.
+MBE/WBEs were about 35 percent of firms indicating qualifications and interest in public sector work.
+Through a contract-by-contract analysis of firms available to work in the Twin Cities and perform specific types and sizes of its contracts and subcontracts, Keen Independent determined that 13.4 percent of Met Council contract dollars might go to MBE/WBEs.